Coffee Enemas: Is This Surprising Health Tool Worth Trying?

 - Electrolyte deficiency and dehydration is performed too often

-If you have health conditions — such as bowel surgery, hemorrhoids, or heart, kidney, or liver disease — you are also at higher risk for negative side effects.
+If you have health conditions — such as bowel surgery, hemorrhoids, or heart, kidney, or liver disease — you are also at higher risk for a coffee enemas negative side effects.
 Because of these factors, it's important to consult with your practitioner and follow their recommendations based on your health case and symptoms before proceeding with your coffee enema treatment.

-More research needs to be done to confirm the benefits long attributed to coffee enemas.
-That said, they can be helpful if done properly and with the supervision of a medical expert.
-At the end of the day, coffee enemas are a lot less “alternative” than you might think!
+More research needs to be done to confirm the benefits long attributed to coffee enema treatment.
+That said, it can be helpful if done properly and with the supervision of a medical expert.
+At the end of the day, coffee enema treatment is a lot less “alternative” than you might think!

 - Facts & Statistics Anxiety and Depression Association of America https://adaa.org/about-adaa/press-room/facts-statistics